vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 # Introduction
 Monty aims to implement a **general-purpose algorithm for understanding and interacting with the world**.
 It was designed to be very modular so that the same Monty configuration can be tested in many different environments and various Monty configurations can be compared in the same environment.
 Up to now, the tutorials have demonstrated Monty in a simulated environment (HabitatSim) where a sensor explores 3D objects and recognizes their ID and pose.
 Here, we will show you how to use Monty in other environments.

-## What Kind of Applications Can Monty be Used for?
+## What Kind of Applications can Monty Be Used For?
 **Monty is a sensorimotor modeling system.
 It is NOT made for learning from static datasets** (although some can be framed to introduce movement, such as the Omniglot example below).
 Any application where you want to use Monty should have some concept of movement and how movement will change the state of the agent and what is being observed.

-> ⚠️ Monty currently expects movement to be in 3D Euclidean space In the current implementation, movement should happen in 3D (or less) space and be tracked using Euclidian location coordinates.
+> ⚠️ Monty currently expects movement to be in 3D Euclidean space In the current implementation, movement should happen in 3D (or less) space and be tracked using Euclidean location coordinates.
 Although we are convinced that the basic principles of Monty will also apply to abstract spaces ([potentially embedded in 3D space](https://thousandbrains.discourse.group/t/abstract-concept-in-monty/533/4)) and we know that the [brain uses different mechanisms to encode space](https://youtu.be/zRRazfFstvY), the current implementation relies on 3D Euclidean space.

 # Customizing Monty for Your Application
 The diagram below shows the base abstract classes in Monty.
 For general information on how to customize those classes, see our guide on [Customizing Monty](../customizing-monty.md).
 The Experiment class coordinates the experiment (learning and evaluation).
 It initializes and controls Monty and the environment and coordinates the interaction between them.
 The environment class is wrapped in a DataSet class, which can be accessed using a DataLoader.
-An experiment can have two dataloders associated with it: one for training and one for evaluation.
+An experiment can have two data loaders associated with it: one for training and one for evaluation.

 > ⚠️ Subject to change in the near future
  The use of `DataSet` and `DataLoader` follows common PyTorch conventions.
 However, since Monty is not made for static datasets, we plan to refactor this to be more analogous to environment interfaces used, for instance, in reinforcement learning.